fentosi/blank-php-project/README.md

 # Blank PHP project

 This is a blank project that you can use to start a web project.
+Supports PHP 7.

 You need to have [Composer](https://getcomposer.org/) to install dependency for the tests.